ClusterHQ/flocker/docs/architecture.rst

 If the original master host returns to service it is demoted to be the slave host and the system continues just as it was before but with the host roles reversed.
 If the user filesystem has diverged on the master and slave hosts then a heuristic may be applied to select the best version to continue.
 This may result in the original master regaining the master role and the original slave being demoted back to a slave.

+While the original master host is compromised Flocker will allow the user system to continue operating using only one host.
+However, as long as only one host is online the replication and failover features of Flocker will not be operational.

 Configuration